Education

 • Learning profile: Brain intelligence

-You can see from the above highlights that blaming teachers for low test score is unfair because the parents, teachers, and students are the three stakeholders who are responsible for student failure or success.
+You can see from the above highlights that blaming teachers for low test scores is unfair because the parents, teachers, and students are the three stakeholders who are responsible for student failure or success.

 When one party fails to perform his or her role, it will make another effort by the remaining stakeholders to be in futility.